RalitsaTs/School-inventory-system/README.md

-# 🎓 School Inventory Management System Z
+# 🎓 School Inventory Management System

 A full-stack web application developed as part of a mentoring project with four students.
 The system helps schools manage their equipment, track borrowing requests, and maintain an organized digital inventory.